aspose-cells/Aspose-Cells-API-Tutorials/content/english/java/excel-import-export/export-excel-to-html-java/_index.md

 ## 1. Java Development Environment

 Ensure you have a Java development environment set up on your system.
-You can download and install the latest Java Development Kit (JDK) from the official Oracle website.
+You can download and install the latest Java Development Kit (JDK) from the Oracle website.

 ## 2. Aspose.Cells for Java Library

 You'll need to download and include the Aspose.Cells for Java library in your project.
-You can obtain the library from the official Aspose website or add it as a Maven dependency.
+You can obtain the library from the Aspose website or add it as a Maven dependency.

 ## Step 1: Create a Java Project